The Buster Keaton Story: Plot

 In the late 19th and early 20th centuries, child vaudevillian Buster Keaton stays in boarding houses, rides in train boxcars, and performs with his mother and father in a knock-about (physical comedy) act called The Three Keatons.
 As a young man Keaton travels on his own to Hollywood and tricks his way onto the grounds of silent-film studio Famous Studio as a workman carrying a board, as in one of his trademark comic bits.

 Sneaking onto a set, he attracts the attention of a young casting director, Gloria Brent.
 He demonstrates his type of physical comedy to a director Kurt Bergner, whom he does not impress.
 But Gloria recognizes his talent and recommends him to studio head Larry Winters, who offers him a contract.
-Keaton begins to get small parts in other people’s pictures.
+Keaton begins to get small parts in other people's pictures.
 As his comic talent becomes more apparent and his fame and money-making power grows, he is offered a contract to direct and star in his own silent films.

 Dissatisfied with not sharing the profits of his films, he is told that he must invest in his own pictures in order to profit-share.
-He does in “The Gambler”, which is released at the same time as Al Jolson’s blockbuster talkie, “The Jazz Singer”, reducing public interest in it.
+He does in “The Gambler”, which is released at the same time as Al Jolson's blockbuster talkie, “The Jazz Singer”, reducing public interest in it.
 Buster struggles to adapt to performing in talking pictures.

-He pursues a silent film star throughout his early career, Peggy Courtney, who sneers at his boarding-house manners and eventually marries a European Duke in order to become a Duchess.
+He pursues a silent film star throughout his early career, Peggy Courtney, who sneers at his boarding-house manners and eventually marries a European duke in order to become a duchess.
 Crushed, Keaton begins drinking heavily.
 The casting director, Gloria, who has been interested in him and remained his friend throughout his career has been similarly disappointed by his lack of interest in her, and plans to marry a studio executive, Tom McAffee.
 Eventually, she confesses to her fiancé her continued interest in Keaton, and they break up.
-While Keaton is in a drunken black-out, she marries him in order to move in with him and take care of him so he doesn’t die.
+While Keaton is in a drunken black-out, she marries him in order to move in with him and take care of him so he does not die.